Bologna - Ducati Factory and info

 In the city catch it here to go out of the city Lame

-It’s €1.50 for a 75-minute trip, buy tickets in tobacconists (yes really) or you can use coins on the bus, remember to validate ticket when you get on at the machine.
+It’s €1.50 for a 75-minute trip withing the inner zone, buy tickets in tobacconists (yes really) or you can use coins on the bus, remember to validate ticket when you get on the bus at the machine.

 Our favorite bar near the factory our flag is up on the wall!

 Go in for a drink or food and say hello.

 Things to do in Bologna - Where to start...

 Visit Bologna website here https://www.bolognawelcome.com/en/